GateNet-IO/docs.gatenet.io/docs/faq.md

 <details>
   <summary>What is GATENet Staking?</summary>
   <div>
     <div>Staking is a utility for GATE token holders to earn awards, receive rewards, and participate in governance.
-You can stake your GATE tokens here: XXXXXX</div>
+You can stake your GATE tokens here: <a href="https://staking.gatenet.io">https://staking.gatenet.io</a></div>
   </div>
 </details>